KTOrTs/checkmk_update_script/README.md

 - Automatically detects installed Checkmk sites
 - Checks for missing packages and installs them
 - Stops the site before creating an OMD backup to reduce load and keep the archive consistent (stored in `/var/backups/checkmk`)
+- Shows the estimated backup size and live archive growth while the backup runs
 - Optional self-test mode to verify prerequisites before running an update
 - Downloads and installs the latest Checkmk Raw Edition package
 - Checks GitHub for script updates with a time-limited request